lambdageek/naothello/README.md

 # experimenting with NativeAOT static libs

-Requires Cmake and .NET 8
+Requires cmake and .NET 8

+## Building: shared vs static

+By default on Linux and Mac we build a static library using NativeAOT and link it into the main application library `libhello`.
+On Windows, the default is a static library unless you do a `Debug` publish (not the default).

+It is possible to override the default on every platform using `-p:NativeLib=[shared|static]`.

+Note that on Windows you must build the native bits in the `Release` configuration to consume a static library.
+Otherwise there will be native linker errors due to NativeAOT components being compiled with the Release MSVC.

-## Building on Linux or Mac
+### Building on Linux or Mac

 ``` console
 $ dotnet publish -r linux-x64 libnaothello/libnaothello.csproj